kubocd/kubocd-doc/docs/user-guide/130-a-first-deployment.md

 docker login ghcr.io
 ```

+!!! tips

+    If you encounter issues authenticating with a registry, KuboCD provides an alternative method.
+    You can supply your credentials through two environment variables: `KCD_OCI_USER` and `KCD_OCI_SECRET`.

+    This method is also useful in CI/CD pipelines or scripts, where interactive authentication is not possible.

+    Be sure to handle these variables securely, especially when used in shared environments.

 Depending on the registry, the image may be pushed under an organization or namespace.
 For this example, we'll use `quay.io/kubodoc`.

 To build and push the package image: